Donsalehi/financial_markets/README.md

 ## API Information

 This project utilizes the Alpha Vantage API to fetch historical cryptocurrency data.
-Note that free-tier API keys limited to 25 requests per day
+Note that free-tier API keys limited to 25 requests per day.

 ## Technologies Used